Skip to main content

 Git Source (On Release)

-Deploy an agent when a new release is published, using the release tag as the version:
+Deploy an agent when a new release is published, using the release tag as the agent name:

 name: Deploy Agent on Release